-- 1. Statement of purpose: The Doctor of Behavioral Health (DBH) Program endeavors to deliver doctoral training in integrated behavioral health care to master's degree level clinicians.
+- Statement of purpose: The Doctor of Behavioral Health (DBH) Program endeavors to deliver doctoral training in integrated behavioral health care to master's degree level clinicians.
 This degree is designed to address the unmet educational need to prepare behavioral health providers to practice in primary care and other medical settings as part of an interdisciplinary team. - 2.
 Objectives: The DBH Program will prepare students to deliver patient-centered care, work in interdisciplinary teams, employ evidenced-based practice and quality improvement approaches, and utilize informatics.
 Our over-arching objective is to respond to the need to prepare clinicians to address both shifts in the nation's patient population and changing practice environments. - 3.
 Subjects: Course offerings fall under the DBH Program's three pillars of Medical Literacy, Integrated Behavioral Health Interventions, and Entrepreneurship. - a.
 Foundations for Doctoral Study: A one-credit course serving as an orientation to the program and to online learning, and success skills for doctoral level learners. - b.
 Medical Literacy: Pathophysiology, Psychopharmacology, and Neuropathophysiology.
 9 credit hours. - c.
-Integrated Behavioral Health Interventions: Biodyne Model I-IV Assessment and Behavioral Interventions in Integrated Care (series of four advanced clinical skills courses), Practicum, Cultural Diversity, Chronic Pain, Culminating Project.
+Integrated Behavioral Health Interventions: Biodyne Model I-IV Assessment and Behavioral Interventions in Integrated Care (series of four advanced clinical skills courses), Cultural Diversity, Chronic Pain, Biodyne Rounds.
 18 credit hours. - d.
-Entrepreneurship: Population Health Management, Cost Offset, and Return on Investment (ROI); Research Design and Quality in Health Care; Legal and Ethical Issues in Health Care; Management and Entrepreneurship in Health Care.
-12 credit hours. - e.
+Entrepreneurship: Population Health Management, Cost Offset, and Return on Investment (ROI); Research Design and Quality in Health Care; Legal and Ethical Issues in Health Care; Culminating Project.
+18 credit hours. - e.
 Independent/Specialty Study and Electives: Students work closely with one or more faculty members to research evidence-based interventions in specialty areas that are not covered in more detail in the required core courses.
 Students may also choose to take electives on intervention design models and/or medically unexplained symptoms.
-5 credit hours.
+8 credit hours required; up to 12 hours allowed. - 4.
+Units: Students will earn 3 units of credit for each core course, and 1 to 3 credits for electives and/or specialty study.

-- 4. Units: Students will earn 3 units of credit for each core course, 6 credits for a practicum experience, and 1 to 3 credits for electives and/or specialty study.
-All courses are 12 weeks in length. - 5.
-Skills/job to be learned in the program: Students will be trained as doctoral-level experts in integrated behavioral health care.
+- 5. Skills/job to be learned in the program: Students will be trained as doctoral-level experts in integrated behavioral health care.
 Graduates will be prepared to work as behavioral health consultants, providers, and managers in primary health care settings, including hospitals, Primary Care Medical Homes, Federally Qualified Health Centers, and specialty medical settings.
 All students will complete a culminating project that demonstrates application of evidence-based practice, quality improvement approaches, and/or use of informatics to inform and guide patient-centered care.
 This project will include a business plan, which will prepare graduates to launch entrepreneurial efforts aimed at leading health care reform. - 6.
 Numbers of clock and/or credit hours for the program: A total of 54 credit hours will be required for graduation.
-The practicum experience will require 400 clock-hours in a primary care or other medical setting.
 Up to an additional 12 credit hours will be allowed as needed to complete independent/specialty study or additional applied research.